Initial Results of Revised Process to Screen Providers and Suppliers, and Need for Objectives and Performance Measures

 Recommendation for Executive Action

-Comments: As of August 2017, the Department of Health and Human Services said that CMS was in the process of establishing performance measures, for example, oversight measures for contractors responsible for enrollment screening, and estimated completing this work in late federal fiscal year 2019.
+Comments: In August 2018, the Department of Health and Human Services said that CMS was in the process of establishing performance measures, for example, oversight measures for contractors responsible for enrollment screening, and estimated completing this work in late federal fiscal year 2019.
 GAO will continue to monitor the agency's progress and will update the status of the recommendation when we receive additional information.

 Recommendation: To improve the efficiency and effectiveness of the agency's enrollment screening process, the Administrator of CMS should establish objectives and performance measures for assessing progress toward achieving its goals.